Ag994/tweets-sentiment-analysis-app-Using-NLTK-and-API/README.md

 # Tweet Analysis App
   <p> This app is built using Python, NLTK, and Streamlit.
 It allows users to input a Twitter
-  <br> handle \and analyze the sentiment of their recent tweets. </p>
+  <br> handle and analyze the sentiment of their recent tweets. </p>

+  ## Getting Started
-To use the app, you will need to install the following dependencies:
+   To use this app, follow these steps:
+   Make sure you have Python and pip installed on your machine.
+You can check if you have these installed by running the following commands in your terminal: